VyperGroup/aero/docs/CONTRIBUTING.md

 - Setup [biomejs](https://biomejs.dev/guides/integrate-in-editor/#third-party-plugins) (preferrable) or [prettier](https://prettier.io/docs/en/editors.html) integrations in your IDE
 - If none of tools used suite you, feel free to make a PR for however you like
 - If you are on VSCode, install the recommended extensions
-- If you want to find something to contribute to, search in your editor for TODO comments and look in TODO.xit for generalized ideas
 - If you want to learn aero's codebase faster, **read all of the docs**

 ### Documentation